gomorpheus/morpheus-docs/integration_guides/cloudfoundry.rst

 Cloud Foundry App Instance Type ...............................

-The Cloud Foundry App Instance Type is used in conjuction with deployments.
+The Cloud Foundry App Instance Type is used in conjunction with deployments.
 Users do not have to pick deployment when creating a Cloud Foundry App Instance Type, but then Instance will only be a shell of a Cloud Foundry Application.

 When using a deployment, |morpheus| will pull down the repo and deploy just like the Cloud Foundry cli, parse the manifest, ignore fields such as memory and disk size which is dictated by the selected plan, and pull down files from path and push to the Instance.
 Other fields are utilized such as routes, however if services are specified in the manifest, |morpheus| assumes they are already created with matching names. |morpheus| app templates can be created to deploy services used in a manifest, and the service names in the manifest will be overwritten by the Morpheus provisioned service names.
 Multiple services can be used and wired up by Morpheus.

 ..
-IMPORTANT:: Add Deployments in ``Provisioning -> Deployemnts`` to be used when provisioning a Cloud Foundry App Instance Type.
+IMPORTANT:: Add Deployments in ``Provisioning -> Deployments`` to be used when provisioning a Cloud Foundry App Instance Type.

 Provision a Cloud Foundry App Instance Type